 Dr. McGee points out that this final outpouring of the wrath of God begins in Heaven with a choir!
 And, the choir members are the saints from the Great Tribulation.
 They have harps and they are singing both the song of Moses and the song of the Lamb.
 What an amazing group this is!
-The fact that they possess harps indicates that they are Church-like, if I may coin a word here, and their songs demonstrate they are made up of both Jews and Gentiles.
+The fact that they possess harps indicates that they are Church-like and their hybrid song (the song of Moses plus the song of the Lamb) demonstrates they are made up of both Jews and Gentiles.
 What a glorious combination and mixture of people these Tribulation saints will be.
 And, since we find them here in Heaven, it is obvious that they are people who were martyred by Antichrist because of their faith in Christ.
 Yet, it is said they have the victory.
 How so?
-Well, they aren’t dead, are they!?
+Well, they aren’t dead, are they?!
 Nor, are they sad by any means.
 In fact, they are singing up a storm!
-Jesus’ words from John 11:25b-26, come to mind,
+Jesus’ words from John 11:25b-26, come to mind

 He who believes in me, though he may die, he shall live.
 And whoever lives and believes in me shall never die.
 Do you believe this?

 And do not fear those who kill the body but cannot kill the soul.
 But rather fear Him who is able to destroy both soul and body in hell.